How did I become a success in data science?

 Fun trivia fact: I have a background in reality television.
 No, I wasn’t on camera, but I was one of the guys behind the scenes making sure all the magic happened.
 Somehow, now I am immersed in the data science and technology space.
 I’ve had people ask me, “How on earth did that happen?
 Do you know how to code and all that stuff?”

-People with liberal arts background or who are more prone to be “non-technical” CAN understand, succeed and grow in the data science space.
+People with liberal arts background or who are more prone to be “non-technical” CAN understand, grow, and become a success in data science space.
 Looking back on the twists and turns I took to be where I am today, there are a few things, core fundamentals so to speak, that come to mind that help non-technical people make sense of this naturally technical field.

 Something I’ve noticed: working with your left brain alone or right brain alone won’t work anymore.
 It is necessary to use both sides of the brain effectively to succeed.
 So, this is where I started to question HOW I could unite both my natural creative characteristics with the necessary analytic skills.